sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 {{< bigimg src="2013_appraisal.png" alt="Evepraisal 2013">}}

-I used PostgreSQL for the database and memcache to cache both appraisal pages and requests to eve-marketdata.com.
+I used [PostgreSQL](https://www.postgresql.org/) for the database and [memcached](https://memcached.org/) to cache both appraisal pages and requests to eve-marketdata.com.
 To get an idea of what the data looks like, here are the tables that this version ended up with.
 ```
 Appraisals